GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (178) .md

 **Range**: 10 yards

 **Effect**: You conjure a spirit of nature to strike a foe within range, treat as a biting attack.
-The spirit ceases to be after a number of rounds equal to the spell's tier +1 and can be redirected against a new foe as areaction.
+The spirit ceases to be after a number of rounds equal to the spell's tier +1 and can be redirected against a new foe as a reaction.
 If no new target is chosen, it will inflict a bite against the same foe at the end of the secondary action phase.

 As a reaction, it can be directed at a creature which is missing hitpoints.
 It must succeed an incapacitation save.
 If successful to any degree, the creature recovers a hitpoint.
 A failure yields no negative consequences.
 The spirt ceases to exist upon such an attempt.
 It may only recover a hitpoint lost while the spirit existed.